Oxygen Insider Exclusive!

 The Wagners

-In 2018, four members of another family, the Wagners, were arrested for the slayings: Jake Wagner, the father of Hanna’s daughter, his brother George Wagner IV, and his parents, George “Billy” Wagner and Angela Wagner.
+In 2018, four members of another family, the Wagners, were arrested for the slayings: Jake Wagner, the father of Hanna’s daughter, his brother George Wagner IV, and his parents, George “Billy” Wagner III and Angela Wagner.
 There was another connection between the two families: Billy was longtime friends and business partners with Christopher Sr., according to WKYC.

-Sophia isn’t the only child who connects the three families in some way.
+Sophia isn’t the only child connecting multiple families affected by the murders.
 Charlie Gilley lost both his sister Hannah Gilley and his former girlfriend Hanna Rhoden in the killings.
-He had hired an attorney and was awaiting a paternity test to see if he was the father of Hannah’s newborn daughter, Kylie, who survived the killings, according to an interview with the Cincinnati Enquirer.
-Hanna’s ex-boyfriend Jake Wagner, father of daughter Sophia, also spoke to the outlet and claimed there’s a 50/50 chance he was the father of Kylie, insisting he is also awaiting a paternity test.
+He had hired an attorney and took a paternity test to see if he was the father of Hanna’s newborn daughter, Kylie, who survived the killings, according to an interview with the Cincinnati EnquirerHanna’s ex-boyfriend Jake Wagner, father of her daughter Sophia, also spoke to the outlet and claimed there was a 50/50 chance he was the father of Kylie, saying he was also awaiting the results of a paternity test.
+Tests confirmed Gilley is Kylie’s father.
+A gag order was issued on two of the custody cases, which prevents family members from further discussing the children with the media.

-Dana’s father, Leonard Manley, would criticize the intense attention their family faced from law enforcement, insisting no one from the Manley family was involved with the murders, according to the Cincinnati Enquirer.
+Dana’s father, Leonard Manley, would criticize the intense attention their family faced from law enforcement, insisting no one from the Manley family was involved with the murders, according to the Cincinnati Enquirer